 In this case, you really need to follow the ratio – 3 females to 1 male to thin those males down.
 Otherwise, they might one by one take out your females.
 This way you can prevent female death from being exhausted because of being chased by multiple males.

 Do not think that too many male shrimp is the only problem when it comes to ratio.
 Unfortunately, there is also another side of this coin.

 At the same time, if the number of males is not enough, it will decrease the rate of successful mating.

 In addition, if you have a big and successful colony of shrimp you can have another problem.
-For example, when the quantity of the females starts prevailing over males then the pheromones of other females in the aquarium can superimpose on each other from time to time.
-It confuses males and they cannot find the proper females to mate.
+For example, when the quantity of females starts prevailing over males then the pheromones of other females in the aquarium can superimpose on each other from time to time.
+It confuses males and they cannot find the proper females to mate with.